 A practical example could be an audio and a video stream multiplexed in a single RTP session which is carried on a QoS flow.
 In this case the video stream RTP packets include RTP Header Extension for PDU Set marking for each RTP Packet but on the other hand the audio stream RTP Packets do not contain the RTP Header Extension.
 The PDU Set delay budget is set to 20 milliseconds (as example) in order to support the real-time video frame transmission.
 This delay budget is used in the 5G System for video PDU sets but also for the independent audio packets that are treated as a single PDU Set in the 5G System.
 In this practical case, a delay budget of 20 milliseconds is also suitable for the audio stream as this delay leads to a satisfactory end-to-end delay performance.

 The unmarked packets do not count towards the PDU set size of marked PDU Sets as optionally signalled in the RTP Header extension.
-In the case of an unmarked packet, it is handled as a separate PDU Set instead, and the size of the packet is identical to the PDU Set Size of this separate PDU Set (which should equal to the size of the PDU).
+In the case of an unmarked packet, it is handled as a separate PDU Set instead, and the size of the packet is identical to the PDU Set Size of this separate PDU Set (which expected tobe equal to the size of the PDU).

-End of data burst signalling may still apply in the RTP Header Extension to all packets (both marked and unmarked).
+End of data burst signaling may still apply in the RTP Header Extension to all packets (both marked and unmarked).

 In case the last packet of the data burst is an unmarked packet it may be possible to add RTP HE for PDU Set marking to the packet if possible (i.e. is an RTP Packet).
 Otherwise, the end of data burst marking may not be valid.